morbus/gamebook-choicemaps/README.md

 # TODO

-* When it comes to apps, we need more details in the title or GBCMDetails metadata.
-* We should detail the allowed valuesa for GBCMDetails in the README.md.
-* Alphabetize tags when "Color by tag" is enabled?
+* DotGraph: Alphabetize tags when "Color by tag" is enabled?
+* README.md: Need an intro to the "Generating a choicemap" section.
+* README.md: Document the allowed values for the GBCMDetails passage.
+* README.md: Finish documenting how to generate your own choicemap.
+* GBCMDetails: We need more details in the title or metadata.